mxhulab/cryosieve/README.md

 To ensure you have correctly installed CryoSieve and understand how to utilize it, we highly recommand running CryoSieve on this [toy example](URL).
 Please follow the steps below:

 1. Download the dataset and unzip it to any directory, e.g., `~/toy/`.
-1. Change the working directory to this directory:
+2. Change the working directory to this directory:
 ```
 cd ~/toy/
 ```
-1. Run the following command:
+3. Run the following command:
 ```
 cryosieve-core --i CNG.star --o my_CNG_1.star --angpix 1.32 --volume CNG_A.mrc --volume CNG_B.mrc --mask CNG_mask.mrc --retention-ratio 0.8 --frequency 40
 ```

 If you run it correctly, it should produce two star files named `my_CNG_1.star` and `my_CNG_1_sieved.star`, containing information of remained particles and sieved particles, respectively.
-You may compare them with given `CNG_1.star` and `CNG_1_sieved.star`, and they are expected to be the same.
+You may compare them with given `CNG_1.star` and `CNG_1_sieved.star`, and they are expected to contain same particles.

-## Arguments of CryoSieve
+## Arguments of CryoSieve core

+The program `cryosieve-core` is the core particle sieving process.

 ```
-$ CryoSieve -h
+$ cryosieve-core -h
-usage: CryoSieve [-h] -i INPUT -d DIRECTORY -p PIXELSIZE -v VOLUME [-m MASK] -r RATIO [-f FREQUENCY] -o OUTPUT

-CryoSieve: a particle sorting and sieving software for single particle analysis in cryo-EM.
+usage: cryosieve-core [-h] --i I --o O [--directory DIRECTORY] --angpix ANGPIX --volume VOLUME [--mask MASK] [--retention_ratio RETENTION_RATIO] --frequency
+                      FREQUENCY [--balance] [--num_gpus NUM_GPUS]

+CryoSieve core.

 options:
   -h, --help            show this help message and exit
-  -i INPUT, --input INPUT
-                        input star file path.
+  --i I                 input star file path.
+  --o O                 output star file path.
-  -d DIRECTORY, --directory DIRECTORY
+  --directory DIRECTORY
-                        directory of particles.
+                        directory of particles, empty (current directory) by default.
-  -p PIXELSIZE, --pixelsize PIXELSIZE
-                        particle pixelsize.
-  -v VOLUME, --volume VOLUME
+  --angpix ANGPIX       pixelsize in Angstrom.
-                        list of volume file paths.
+  --volume VOLUME       list of volume file paths.
-  -m MASK, --mask MASK  mask file path.
+  --mask MASK           mask file path.
-  -r RATIO, --ratio RATIO
+  --retention_ratio RETENTION_RATIO
-                        fraction of sieved particles.
+                        fraction of retained particles, 0.8 by default.
-  -f FREQUENCY, --frequency FREQUENCY
+  --frequency FREQUENCY
-                        cut-off high-pass frequency, 40 Angstrom by default.
-  -o OUTPUT, --output OUTPUT
-                        output star file path.
+                        cut-off highpass frequency.
+  --balance             make retained particles in different subsets in same size.
+  --num_gpus NUM_GPUS   number of GPUs to execute the cryosieve program, 1 by default.
 ```

-The input of CryoSieve contains:
+The input of `cryosieve-core` contains:

 - Input star file.
+- Output star file. `cryosieve-core` will simultaneously produce a `_sieved.star` file at the same directory.
 - Directory of particle stacks.
 - Pixelsize.
 - Reconstructed volume(s).
-Multiple copies are accepted.
+Multiple volumes are accepted.
 The number of volumes should be equal to the number of classes (see `_rlnRandomSubset`) in star file.
 - (Optional) Mask file.
 - The ratio of sieved particles.
-- (Optional) The highpass cut-off frequency for calculating CryoSieve score, 40$\AA$ by default.
+- (Optional) The highpass cut-off frequency for calculating CryoSieve score.
-- Output star file.
-CryoSieve will simultaneously produce a `_sieved.star` file at the same directory.
+- (Optional) If `--balance` is given, CryoSieve will make retained particles in different subsets in same size.
+- The number of GPUs to be used.

-## Run CryoSieve with multiple GPUs on single machine
+## Run CryoSieve core with multiple GPUs on single machine

-We use the [elastic launch](https://pytorch.org/docs/1.10/elastic/run.html?highlight=torchrun) provided by PyTorch.
-For example, you can launch CryoSieve in a cluster node with 4 GPUs with the following command:
+When `--num_gpus` is given and larger than 1.
+The CryoSieve core program will utilize multiple GPUs to accelerate the sieving process.
+In this case, it uses the [elastic launch](https://pytorch.org/docs/1.10/elastic/run.html?highlight=torchrun) provided by PyTorch to launch multiple processes.
+Each process will occupy exactly one GPU.
+As an example, in a machine with 4 GPUs, we can use the following command to run the toy example.
 ```
-torchrun --standalone --nnodes=1 --nproc_per_node=4 -m CryoSieve -i "CNG.star" -d "./" -p 1.32 -v "CNG_A.mrc" -v "CNG_B.mrc" -m "CNG_mask.mrc" -r 0.2 -f 40 -o "my_CNG_1.star"
+cryosieve-core --i CNG.star --o my_CNG_1.star --angpix 1.32 --volume CNG_A.mrc --volume CNG_B.mrc --mask CNG_mask.mrc --retention-ratio 0.8 --frequency 40 --num_gpus 4
 ```

-Here the option `--nproc_per_node=4` means 4 processes will be launched and run simultaneously.
-Each process will utilize one GPU according to its local rank.

 ## Process real world dataset